krzysztofzuraw/learn-algorithms/bubble_sort/analysis.md

 Bubble sort
 ===========

 Simple method of comparing two adjacent elements and changing them in place.
-Sort ends when after next run of algoritm there is no change.
+Sort ends when after next run of algorithm there is no change.

 # Pseudocode